mprevide/docs/source/iotagent-architecture.rst

       "tenant": "new_tenant"
     }

-This prefix topic can be configured, see more in the `Auth` Component documentation :doc:`./components-and-apis`.
+This prefix topic can be configured, see more in the `Keycloak TODO` Component documentation :doc:`./components-and-apis`.

 See more about :ref:`Bootstrapping tenants` in internal communication.